cloudevents/spec/discovery.md

 as a catalog of [Services](#service) (event producers), that consumers can query to find the ones of interest.
 Once found, additional metadata is provided in order to consume and subscribe to events.
-The goal of this API is to be such that tooling can be built where all all possible services and event types aren't known in advance.
+The goal of this API is to be such that tooling can be built where all possible services and event types aren't known in advance.

 The deployment relationship of a Discovery Endpoint to the Services and